 Eligibility and Admissions Criteria:

-EducationUSA Academy at Syracuse University is designed for mature and self-disciplined students (15 – 17 years of age) with a commitment to active participation in the Academy and its programming, as well as at least 3 years of middle to high school English.
+EducationUSA Academy at Syracuse University is designed for mature and self-disciplined students who are a minimum of 15 years of age with a commitment to active participation in the Academy and its programming, as well as at least 3 years of middle to high school English.

 This program is offered in partnership with World Learning and the U.S. Department of State’s Bureau of Educational and Cultural Affairs.

 The EducationUSA Academy application procedure asks students to complete the application through SlideRoom, and supply:

 - A brief statement explaining the applicant’s interest in the EducationUSA Academy at Syracuse University, and what the student hopes to gain from her/his summer experience.

 - A recommendation letter from either a high school English teacher, counselor, or a Binational Center English teacher that addresses the applicant’s potential for success in EducationUSA Academy as well as the applicant’s English proficiency (NOTE: the letter will be submitted directly to Syracuse University Summer College.)
 English proficiency should be measured according to the Common European Framework (CEF).